 When is the best time to stay in a vacation rental in St. Augustine?

 The summer in St. Augustine is hot and wet.
 June through September bring highs in the 80 and 90s Fahrenheit and frequent rain showers.
-If you’re traveling in these months, pack light, breathable clothes and bring an umbrella or waterproof clothing.
+If you’re coming here for a vacation during these months, pack light, breathable clothes and bring an umbrella or waterproof clothing.
 October through May brings temperatures ranging from the mid-60s to the high 70s.
 The coldest month is January, with an average high of 66 degrees.
 The city is also prone to occasional flooding, so bring some waterproof shoes along with your flipflops.

 What are the top things to do in St. Augustine?